SeriousOldMan/Simulator-Controller/README.md

 #### Current development build

 [7.0.0.0-dev](https://fileshare.impresion3d.pro/filebrowser/api/public/dl/Z73dqtgz/Releases/Simulator%20Controller%207.0.0.0-dev.zip) (Early build for 7.0.0.
-Changes: Fixed tyre tread depth setting, Fixed break pad thickness setting, Rework of community database synchronization, Tyre wear data can be shared in the community database, Engineer can choose between different compound mixtures, New car models for "Setup Workbench".)
+Changes: Fixed tyre tread depth setting, Fixed break pad thickness setting, Rework of community database synchronization, Tyre wear data can be shared in the community database, Engineer can choose between different compound mixtures, New car models for "Setup Workbench", Supoort for Yandex speech recognition.)

 Please read the [Release Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Release-Notes#7000) and - sometimes even more important - the release specific [Update Notes](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Update-Notes#release-700) of this version and all the versions you might have skipped, before installing and using this version.